Codium-ai/pr-agent/README.md

 ## Configuration

-The different tools and sub-tools used by CodiumAI pr-agent are easily configurable via the configuration file: `/settings/configuration.toml`.
+The different tools and sub-tools used by CodiumAI PR-Agent are easily configurable via the configuration file: `/settings/configuration.toml`.

 #### Enabling/disabling sub-tools: